kadet1090/vuex-typings/README.md

 # Strong types for Vuex

 This project is a Proof of Concept for creating strongly typed Vuex Stores by utilizing [template literal types] feature available in typescript.
 End goal is to reimplement all [vuex types] for better type-checking and autocompletion without external modules.
+By convention this project prefixes all the Vuex related types with `Vuex`.

-## Core idea
+## Usage
 The core idea for this set of types can be simply described as `type first`.
 You should start designing your store from contract, and your store should implement this contract - not the other way around.
 As from this package point of view the store is just a vuex module with extra stuff, and I will use word `store` to refer to both store and module.

 For example, simple counter store could be described as follows: